Oscar Wilde is a nineteenth century writer remembered for his witty plays and aesthetic lifestyle

 Tutored at home until the age of ten.
 Then Portora Royal School, Enniskillen.
 Scholarship to Trinity College, Dublin.
 Then five years studying classics at Magdalen College, Oxford.

 1874: At Oxford University he is influenced by John Ruskin, Slade Professor of Fine Arts and Walter Pater, one of Oxford’s leading members of the “Aesthete Movement”.

-1875: Hears the catholic convert Cardinal Manning preach at the dedication service at St. Alysius Church, Oxford.
+1875: Wilde hears the catholic convert Cardinal Manning preach at the dedication service at St. Alysius Church, Oxford.

-1876: 19th April.
-Oscar Wilde’s father dies of overwork.
+1876: Oscar Wilde’s father dies of overwork on 19th April.
 Accepted into the University’s Freemason Lodge.
 Apollo Rose-Croix.

 1877: Visits Athens with his former Trinity College tutor the reverend J.P.
 Mahaffy.
 16th November.
 Called to the Vice Chancellor’s Court to pay an overdue tailor’s bill.

 1881: Approached by Richard D’Oyly Carte to make a lecture tour of the U.S.A.
 23rd April.
 Gilbert and Sullivan’s “Patience” satirising Wilde and the “Aesthete Movement” opens in London.
 24th December.
 Sets sail on the SS Arizona.

 1882: On 2nd January Oscar Wilde arrives in New York.
 He meets the US actress Mary Anderson to discuss staging his blank verse play “The Duchess of Padua”.
 27th December.
 Sets sail for England at the end of his American Tour.